 Afghan war orphan remains with Marine accused of abduction

-The Afghan woman ran down the street towards her friend’s apartment as soon as she heard the news: the White House had publicly weighed in on her family’s case.
+The Afghan woman ran down the street toward her friend’s apartment as soon as she heard the news: the White House had publicly weighed in on her family’s case.

 Surely her child, who she says was abducted by a U.S. Marine more than a year ago, would now be returned, she thought.
 She was so excited that it was only after she’d arrived that she realized she wasn’t wearing any shoes.